SAYED-ZALABIYA/SAYED-ZALABIYA/README.md

 processing, model explainability (SHAP), and advanced AI pipelines.
 Passionate about developing scalable, ethical, and high-impact AI systems across diverse industries, adapting quickly to any domain with sufficient data availability.

-🔬 My goal is to merge technology with purpose — especially in fields like agriculture, cybersecurity, and smart cities.
 ---

 ## 📜 My Research Paper